PortableApps64/PortableApps-ForMacOS64/F/PortableFirefoxOSX64/README.md

  <b>DEVELOPERs</b>.<dl width="100%">
 <dd>
  <b class="b">•</b>Some of the below 3rd-Party or Our Other
- Tools/Scripts are needed to build necessary (binary/executable) tools/bundles/files/etc for this "PortableFirefoxOSX64"
+ Tools/Scripts are needed, to build necessary (binary/executable) tools/bundles/files/etc for this "PortableFirefoxOSX64"
  & related.
-And (mentiomned in below) some of the Tools/Scripts are used for running/executing the portable-App/Tool/Script Or used for executing the target-App (that is inside the portable-App, ie: Firefox&#46;app), either as a portable App Or as a multi-instance of same app.<br/>
+And (mentioned in below) some of the Tools/Scripts are used for running/executing the portable-App/Tool/Script Or used for executing the target-App (that is inside the portable-App, ie: Firefox&#46;app), either as a portable App Or as a multi-instance of same app.<br/>

- Please follow instruction from
- <a href="../../PortableAppsOSX64#Platypus">Platypus</a> section
- in this project’s parent/home page.
-(After that, press Go-Back button in your web-browser (Firefo&#120;/Safar&#105;/Chromiu&#109;) to come-back to this section here).<br/>

  <b class="b">•</b> To USERS+DEVS:
  <a href="../../PortableAppsOSX64#Verify">Verify</a> files/apps
  after download, And download only when (download)